hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/profile_validator.md

 ```

 <div class="doc_info_bubble">
-    Note that in earlier releases of HAPI FHIR it was common to register different kinds of validator modules (such as [Schema/Schematron](./schema_validator.html)) because the FHIR Instance Validator module described below was not mature.
+    Note that in earlier releases of HAPI FHIR it was common to register different kinds of validator modules (such as <a href="./schema_validator.html">Schema/Schematron</a>) because the FHIR Instance Validator module described below was not mature.
 This is no longer the case, and it is generally recommended to use the FHIR Instance Validator.
 </div>

 # FHIR Conformance Packages